alvyn279/discord-events/README.md

 Powered by [Discord4J](https://github.com/Discord4J/Discord4J).

 ### Main features
-Manage events (create, view, & delete) for multiple discord servers.
+- Manage events (create, view, & delete) for multiple discord servers.

+- Attend events using Discord emoji reactions.

 ### Reminder feature
 Opt-in feature where a separate thread in the bot checks for events and notifies a channel 15 minutes before it occurs.